 From these recommendations, a new fire safety act was introduced in April 2021 and the government published the Golden Thread Report in July 2021.
-These form a subset of the UK government's Building Safety Bill which In April 2022, received Royal Assent making it the Building Safety Act and a new British Standard code of conduct 'BS8644-1 Digital management of fire safety information' is due to be published in Summer 2022.
+These form a subset of the UK government's Building Safety Bill which In April 2022, received Royal Assent making it the Building Safety Act and a new British Standard code of conduct 'BS8644-1 Digital management of fire safety information', which was published on 29th July 2022.